 Skunks are actually highly beneficial, despite their habit of getting into trouble.
 One of the biggest benefits is the fact that they hunt mice and other small rodents.
 They can be just as efficient as a cat, perhaps even more so thanks to their ability to squeeze into tight spaces.

 They also go after insects and can be a valuable ally against many forms of infestation.
-However, it might not be a good idea to let one loose in your garden.
+They’re especially keen on going after slugs, snails, and Japanese beetles.
+However, it might not be a good idea to let one loose in your garden, since they’re excellent diggers.

 Why Skunks Become a Nuisance